Saltar a contenido

 Configurando el proyecto

-Primero, debes crear una carpeta llamada .github en tu proyecto, y dentro crear otra carpeta llamada workflows.
+Primero necesitas crear una carpeta llamada .github en tu proyecto y dentro de ella crea otra carpeta llamada workflows, en esta carpeta se ubicarán los archivos .yml.

 La estructura de carpetas debería verse así: